Skip to main content

 And those are in addition to the natural risks, such as supervolcanic eruptions, which have existed for longer than humanity.
 Our research indicates that for relatively minimal cost and effort, governments can put meaningful plans in place to feed people if a global catastrophe occurs.

-Why resilient foods instead of focusing on better food supply chains?
+Why focus on resilient foods instead of better food supply chains?

 We need both.
 Better food supply chains will help ensure food gets to people who need it now and in a catastrophe.
 But if we have a significant food shortage, supply chains alone won’t be enough.
 We need resilient food solutions as well, in order to feed everyone.